1.3 Literals, Types, and Numeral Systems

 What is the decimal value of the Python literal 0b1101?

-Which pair contains two values with different Python types?
+Which pair contains two values of DIFFERENT Python types?

-Which literal represents the absence of a value in Python?
+Which literal represents the deliberate absence of a value in Python?